Great Chicago Fire: Related events

 On that hot, dry, and windy autumn day, three other major fires occurred along the shores of Lake Michigan at the same time as the Great Chicago Fire.
 Some 250 mi to the north, the Peshtigo Fire consumed the town of Peshtigo, Wisconsin, along with a dozen other villages.
 It killed 1,200 to 2,500 people and charred approximately 1.5 e6acre.
 The Peshtigo Fire remains the deadliest in American history but the remoteness of the region meant it was little noticed at the time, because one of the first things that burned were the telegraph lines to Green Bay.

 Across the lake to the east, the town of Holland, Michigan, and other nearby areas burned to the ground.
 Some 100 mi to the north of Holland, the lumbering community of Manistee also went up in flames in what became known as the Great Michigan Fire.

 Farther east, along the shore of Lake Huron, the Port Huron Fire swept through Port Huron, Michigan and much of Michigan's "Thumb".
 On October 9, 1871, a fire swept through the city of Urbana, Illinois, 140 mi south of Chicago, destroying portions of its downtown area.
 Windsor, Ontario, likewise burned on October 12.

-The city of Singapore, Michigan, provided a large portion of the lumber to rebuild Chicago.
-As a result, the area was so heavily deforested that the land deteriorated into barren sand dunes that buried the town, and the town had to be abandoned.
+The town of Singapore, Michigan, provided a large portion of the lumber to rebuild Chicago.
+As a result, Singapore was so heavily deforested that the land deteriorated into barren sand dunes that buried the town, which had to be abandoned.